 - BMI 60 or more - 95%

-In addition, the fat behind the neck (the "beer lover's neck") arches the backbone forward.
+- The fat behind the neck (remember the "beer lover's neck"?) arches the backbone forward.
 This narrows the airway as well:

 While the weight is increasing, the clearance between the collapsing internal tissues and the neck continues to decrease, and one night the airway is completely blocked...

 - When the sleeping brain finally discovers that the level of oxygen in the blood has fallen to a critical level, it switches to an "emergency mode" and throws into the blood an extra dose of adrenaline and other special biochemistry to save the situation and raise the fallen nasopharyngeal organs.
 In such an emergency, the body (thanks to evolution!) prepares the body for the worst scenario (perhaps, prolonged hunger) and launches the mechanism for storing fat as a reserve (to survive the hungry period).